rinalds98/artful-visions/README.md

 - Users can leave reviews and a testimonial.

 # 2. Scope
 - After a few design choices.
-A simple navigation bar with link in the middle and account/registration and cart in the right was chosen for ease of navigation.
+A simple navigation bar with the link in the middle and account/registration and cart in the right was chosen for ease of navigation.
 - Using UX design, mobile responsiveness, and simple color profile.

 # 3. Structure
 - The user would be greeted with a photo of the photographer and a call to action button.
-- To buy a product they would have to browse to products add to cart and then go to checkout.
+- To buy a product they would have to browse to products add to the cart and then go to checkout.
 - The users would be able to add a discount code to get a discount on the final price.
 - The user would be alerted if the checkout was successful or that the checkout failed due payment error.
-- The user could then see their previous orders that they have placed.
+- The user could then see the previous orders that they have placed.
-- In the profile page the user can add their information so that the checkout process is quicker and easier.
+- On the profile page the user can add their information so that the checkout process is quicker and easier.
 - Users can use the search feature to search for a product that they are looking for.

 # 4. Skeleton